jnn83/openbanking/README.md

 # openbanking
-Openbanking public API data published by UK banks
+Openbanking 'Open Data' API data published by UK banks

 This is a hobby project I started in late 2019, to create a panel dataset from the publicly available OpenBanking APIs of retail banks in the United Kingdom.
 Every day at midnight, I poll all the banks' Open Data APIs and store a copy of any new or updated data.
 You can download that data here in raw format.
 Soon, you'll be able to download the data in a panel dataset (.csv) format too.